-5.18 Assignments, tasks, projects or tests
+5.20 Assignments, tasks, projects or tests

-For some units it may be appropriate for your centre to devise assignments, tasks, projects or tests.
+For some units, it may be appropriate for your centre to devise assignments, tasks, projects or tests.
+This would be particularly appropriate for the knowledge units.
 This provides your centre with opportunities to meet the needs of the learner and local employers.